Live events and live outputs in Media Services

 rtmps://).
 For the Smooth Streaming ingest protocol, the supported URL schemes are

-You can send the contribution feed at resolutions up to 4K and at a frame rate of 60 frames/second, with either H.264/AVC or H.265/HEVC video codecs, and AAC (AAC-LC, HE-AACv1, or HE-AACv2) audio codec.
-For more information, see Live Event types comparison.
+You can send the contribution feed at resolutions up to 4K and at a frame rate of 60 frames/second, with either H.264/AVC or H.265/HEVC (Smooth ingest only) video codecs, and AAC (AAC-LC, HE-AACv1, or HE-AACv2) audio codec.
+For more information, see Live event types comparison.

 The resolutions and bitrates contained in the output from the live encoder is determined by the preset.
 If using a Standard live encoder (LiveEventEncodingType.Standard), then the Default720p preset specifies a set of six resolution/bit rate pairs, going from 720p at 3.5 Mbps down to 192p at 200 kbps.
 Otherwise, if using a Premium1080p live encoder (LiveEventEncodingType.Premium1080p), then the Default1080p preset specifies a set of six resolution/bit rate pairs, going from 1080p at 3.5 Mbps down to 180p at 200 kbps.
 For information, see System presets.